BryanSchuetz/dai/who-we-are/nigeria-services.md

 # Our Services

 DAI in Nigeria provides support to a growing portfolio of projects and clients in the country and the region.
-We tailor our services to the distinct needs of those projects, and we are always open to new partnerships. **For information on new partnerships—see [Paola Lang](/who-we-are/our-team/paola-lang).**
+We tailor our services to the distinct needs of those projects, and we are always open to new **opportunities to work together**. **[Please contact Paola Lang](mailto:paola_lang@dai.com)**.

 ### Human Resource Management

-We provide comprehensive HR management services to ensure consistent and compliant human resources standards for operations in Nigeria.
+We provide comprehensive services to ensure consistent and compliant standards for human resource management in Nigeria.
 Our services include:

 * HR policy development, customisation, and implementation
 * Management of staff benefits